gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 The last step is to link to our new pages from the index page.

-Return to `src/pages/index.js` and let's query for our markdown slugs and create links.
+Return to `src/pages/index.js` and let's query for our Markdown slugs and create links.

 ```jsx{3,18-19,29,46-48}